TanStack/table/docs/api/features/sorting.md

 Sorting functions can be used/referenced/defined by passing the following to `columnDefinition.sortingFn`:

 - A `string` that references a built-in sorting function
-- A `string` that references a custom sorting functions provided via the `tableOptions.sortingFns` option
+- A `string` that references a custom sorting functions provided via the `tableOptions.sortFns` option
 - A function directly provided to the `columnDefinition.sortingFn` option

 The final list of sorting functions available for the `columnDef.sortingFn` use the following type: